cloudradar-monitoring/mst-sender/README.md

     Path applog,serverlog => removeDate => norepeat => msteams
 </Route>
 ```
-This example creates a counter with a lifetime of 10 seconds, increments it by one for every repeated messages, and drops messages after the third repetition.
+This example creates a counter with a lifetime of 10 seconds, increments it by one for every repeated message, and drops messages after the third repetition.
 [Learn more about counters](https://nxlog.co/documentation/nxlog-user-guide-full#core_proc_create_stat) or [Download the full example](./sample/nxlog_om_exec.conf)